dramer/BichromateSample/README.md

 extends sTestWebDriverFactory - to gain access in creating all the necesarry webdrivers.
 Extending sTestWebDriverFactory also gives you access to Bichromate's Factories.
 You must pass in the Bichromate properties file when extending and creating sTestWebDriverFactory.

-extend billFireBaseTestNGDeclaration  for every test you write.
+extend sTestBaseTestNGDeclaration  for every test you write.
 This gives you access to Extend reports, and Bichromate reports.
-Also handles test when they fail by taking screen shots of the failed. page
+Also handles test when they fail by taking screen shots of the failed.

+Creating Page Object Models you extend sTestBasePageDeclaration - This gives you all the methods for finding objects on the page.

 # Updates
 8/28/2016 initial version.
 Sample project coming soon.
 Email DavidWRamer@yahoo.com for more information.